This post may contain affiliate links. For more information, please see our affiliate policy.

 - 1 tablespoon fresh thyme minced

-- Turn the chops and garlic and cook until the chops are browned, about 2 minutes longer for medium meat.
-Transfer the chops to plates, leaving the garlic in the skillet.
+- Turn the chops and garlic and continue cooking until the chops are browned on the second side and reach 145 degrees on an internal thermometer.
+Transfer the chops to a baking sheet or plate and leave the garlic in the skillet.

-- Whisk in water, lemon juice, parsley, thyme, and crushed red pepper to the pan and cook, scraping up any browned bits stuck to the bottom, until sizzling, about 1 minute.
+- To the skillet with the garlic, whisk in water, lemon juice, parsley, thyme, and crushed red pepper, scraping up any browned bits on the bottom, until sizzling, about 1 minute.
 Pour sauce over the lamb chops and serve immediately.